-How to celebrate
+How to take part

-When is Reptile Awareness Day celebrated in 2022?
+When is Reptile Awareness Day celebrated in 2023?

 Reptile Awareness Day is observed on October 21 each year.